-ECOG-ACRIN has informed us that following its fourth preplanned interim overall survival (OS) analysis, the E2112 trial will continue as planned until either an OS benefit is observed, or the final target number of events occur.
+In May 2019, we announced that the E2112 trial passed its fourth interim overall survival (OS) analysis and will continue as planned until either an OS benefit is observed, or the final target number of events occur.
 E2112 is our NCI-sponsored, ECOG-ACRIN led Phase 3 registration trial of entinostat, a Class I selective HDAC inhibitor, plus exemestane in advanced hormone receptor positive, human epidermal growth factor receptor 2 negative (HR+, HER2-) breast cancer.

-The next interim analysis for the OS endpoint is scheduled for the fourth quarter of this year, with a final OS assessment, if necessary, to be conducted in second quarter of 2020.
-Any positive OS assessment would enable us to file for full regulatory approval.
-The E2112 trial design was informed by the Phase 2b ENCORE 301 trial, the results of which led to entinostat's Breakthrough Therapy designation in HR+, HER2- breast cancer, in which patients receiving the entinostat/exemestane combination demonstrated a statistically significant OS benefit.
+We continue to anticipate the final E2112 interim OS analysis in the fourth quarter of 2019.
+If necessary, the final OS assessment, which will be triggered when the trial reaches a total of 410 death events, is expected to be conducted in the second quarter of 2020.
+A positive OS assessment at any point would enable us to file for full regulatory approval.
+The E2112 trial design was informed by the Phase 2b ENCORE 301 trial, the results of which led to entinostat's Breakthrough Therapy designation in HR+, HER2- breast cancer, in which patients receiving the entinostat/exemestane combination demonstrated a strong OS benefit.